Battle of Spotsylvania Court House: Military situation

 In March 1864, Grant was summoned from the Western Theater, promoted to lieutenant general, and given command of all Union armies.
 He chose to make his headquarters with the Army of the Potomac, although Maj.
 Gen. George G. Meade remained the actual commander of that army.
 He left Maj.
 Gen. William Tecumseh Sherman in command of most of the western armies.
 Grant and President Abraham Lincoln devised a coordinated strategy that would strike at the heart of the Confederacy from multiple directions, including attacks against Lee near Richmond, Virginia, and in the Shenandoah Valley, West Virginia, Georgia, and Mobile, Alabama.
 This was the first time the Union armies would have a coordinated offensive strategy across a number of theaters.

 Grant's campaign objective was not the Confederate capital of Richmond, but the destruction of Lee's army.
 Lincoln had long advocated this strategy for his generals, recognizing that the city would certainly fall after the loss of its principal defensive army.
 Grant ordered Meade, "Wherever Lee goes, there you will go also."
 Although he hoped for a quick, decisive battle, Grant was prepared to fight a war of attrition.
 Both Union and Confederate casualties could be high, but the Union had far greater resources to replace lost soldiers and equipment.

 On May 5, after Grant's army crossed the Rapidan and entered the Wilderness of Spotsylvania, it was attacked by Confederate Gen. Robert E. Lee's Army of Northern Virginia.
 Although Lee was outnumbered, about 60,000 to 100,000, his men fought fiercely and the dense foliage provided a terrain advantage.
-After two days of fighting and almost 29,000 casualties, the results were inconclusive and neither army was able to obtain an advantage.
+After two days of fighting and almost 29,000 casualties, the results were inconclusive and neither army was able to prevail.

 Lee had stopped Grant, but had not turned him back, and Grant had not destroyed Lee's army.
-Under similar circumstances, previous Union commanders had chosen to withdraw behind the Rappahannock, but Grant instead ordered Meade to move around Lee's right flank and seize the important crossroads at Spotsylvania Court House to the southeast, hoping that by interposing his army between Lee and Richmond, he could lure the Confederates into another battle on a more favorable field.
+Under similar circumstances, previous Union commanders had chosen to withdraw north, behind the Rappahannock, but Grant instead ordered Meade to move around Lee's right flank and seize the important crossroads at Spotsylvania Court House to the southeast, hoping that by interposing his army between Lee and Richmond, he could lure the Confederates into another battle on a more favorable field.